-In most cases this time/date will be nearly the same as when the operator identified the failure, which is reported in A13.
-In some cases, this time/date will be prior to the operator's identification of the failure and must be estimated based on information gathered during the investigation.
-For example, if a small leak was undetectable by SCADA or leak detection systems and was not identified by the Operator until there were visible signs on the ground surface, the time/date that the release began must be estimated.
+Enter the earliest local date/time an accident reporting criteria was met.
+In most cases this time will be the same as when the operator identified the failure, which is reported in A13.
+In some cases, this date/time will be prior to the operator's identification of the failure and must be estimated based on information gathered during the investigation.
+For example, if a small leak was undetectable by SCADA or leak detection systems and was not identified by the Operator until there were visible signs on the ground surface, the date/time a reporting criteria was met must be estimated.